 Who it's for: Someone who doesn't mind doing some research before buying, and wants to get an excellent product for a low price.

 Why we picked the Honor Band 6:

-Do you consider yourself a shrewd bargain hunter?
-If so, there are a couple of excellent fitness bands available that may not be on everyone’s radar, but by picking one up you’ll have one of the most capable activity trackers on your wrist and not have paid much for it.
+Consider yourself a shrewd bargain hunter?
+If so, there are a couple of excellent fitness bands available that may not be on everyone’s radar, and by picking one up you’ll have one of the most capable activity trackers on your wrist and not have paid much for it.
 Our pick is the Honor Band 6, which can be found for around $60 and is just the right mix of fitness band and smartwatch.

 Equipped with a 1.47-inch screen the Honor Band 6 has more display than many rivals, and it helps it better show notifications, and make exercise data easier to read on the move.
 The case is light and slim so it fits under your cuff, and is comfortable enough to wear overnight.
 This is important because Band 6 uses Huawei’s comprehensive and data-rich TruSleep system for sleep tracking, and it’s great.

 It has a heart rate sensor and a blood oxygen monitor (SP02) and a range of workouts it’ll track, although it’s not designed for hardcore sportspeople, more for the casual exerciser interested in improving.
 There are some concerns over step count accuracy, but this never seemed to affect completed workout data, and software updates may cure issues in the future.
 The overall software experience is pleasant, with swipes and taps needed to navigate the clear menus, all displayed in crisp, colorful detail on the screen.